homebrew-ppc64le/brew/docs/Manpage.md

 Otherwise, operate on `~/Library/LaunchAgents` (started at login).

 [`sudo`] `brew services` [`list`]:
-    List all running services for the current user (or root).
+    List all managed services for the current user (or root).

 [`sudo`] `brew services run` (*`formula`*|`--all`):
     Run the service *`formula`* without registering to launch at login (or boot).